drdaemos/xc5-docs/en/what_is_new/what_is_new_in_5_3.md

 - _top_continue_shopping.tpl_ was moved to _shopping_cart_;

 ## ItemsList improvements and new features
-In X-Cart 5.0 you had to create around 20 files in order to properly create ItemsList, now 2 files are enough.
+In X-Cart 5.0 you had to create around 20 files in order to properly create ItemsList, X-Cart 5.2 required you to have at least 5-6 files, but now in X-Cart 5.3 only 2 files are enough.
+Also you can disable form wrapping and easily connect to SearchPanel.

+SearchPanels were also refactored and now can have different search case providers and switchable data storage.
+That means that you can build search form much easier.

+There is an article about these features coming out soon.
+Stay tuned!